uadmin/uadmin/docs/_build/html/_sources/document_system/coverage.rst.txt

 In `Part 5`_, we will talk about linking models using a foreign key for documents.

-In `Part 6`_, we will discuss about register inlines and schema list modifier based on the document list filter that checks the admin status of the user.
-If it is not an admin, what are the models that user can access to.
+In `Part 6`_, we will discuss about document concepts and how to create records in an application.

+In `Part 7`_, we will talk about register inlines that connects from a parent model to another model.

 .. _Part 1: https://uadmin.readthedocs.io/en/latest/document_system/tutorial/part1.html
 .. _Part 2: https://uadmin.readthedocs.io/en/latest/document_system/tutorial/part2.html